LIST: The strangest animals found in Alabama - NewsBreak

 (WHNT) — There are some truly strange creatures walking among us in Alabama.

-Whether they bear strange names, odd behaviors, or resemble one of the monsters from the 1984 classic film “Gremlins,” these animals have a little something different to offer.Kid catches 70 pound catfish in Lake Guntersville
+Whether they bear strange names, odd behaviors, or resemble one of the monsters from the 1984 classic film “Gremlins,” these animals have a little something different to offer.TROPICS: Tracking two tropical storms, one in the Gulf

 News 19 compiled a list of just a few strange animals inhabiting Alabama.